Aishwarya-Tonpe/cis6930sp24-assignment2/DATASHEET.md

 is -1.
 Also the side of town is determined using the coordinates and is missing in such cases.

 6. Are there any errors, sources of noise, or redundancies in the dataset?
-This data is augmented form the norman pd's daily incident summary.
+This data is augmented from the norman pd's daily incident summary.
 There are redundancies in some data which might have the same location, same day, same time or hour and same incident type.
 In this case, the augmented data is redundant.

 7. Is the dataset self-contained, or does it link to or otherwise rely on external resources?